ACAPP-dev/domain_project/README.md

 This Gem uses HTTParty for the API interface.
 Please install this Gem prior to running the Domain Search Gem.
 Install using:

     $ gem install httparty

-Use the Gem to see examples of how the GoDaddy API works.
+Use the Domain Project Gem to see examples of how the GoDaddy API works.
 Getting the API to work properly was the most challenging part of the project.

 ## Development